Ken Hinchey: Early life

 Ken Hinchey was born September 9, 1912, in Fern Hill, Tacoma, Washington.
-He attended school in Seattle, and moved to Alaska in 1937.
+He attended high-school in Seattle and would work in eastern Oregon as a self-employed rancher.
+He married an Oregon native, Nadine Graves, but sold all his belongings to move to Alaska in 1937.
+Hinchey said that he moved to Alaska because he had an uncle who had moved there in 1902 to prospect during the Nome Gold Rush.

 Career

+When Hinchey first arrived in Anchorage he supported his wife who started a little hamburger business which he claimed was the first hamburger spot in Alaska.
+In order to cover the restaurants costs Hinchey started to enter the construction materials trade before focusing on sand, gravel, and concrete.
+His wife would ultimately close her burger joint to become his Vice-President.

-Shortly after his arrival in Alaska, Hinchey began to sell sand and gravel in Government Hill and ice from Spenard Lake; he later founded the Ken Hinchey Co. construction company.
+Hinchey began to sell sand and gravel in Government Hill and ice from Spenard Lake; he later founded the Ken Hinchey Co. construction company.
 In 1952, the company supplied gravel to the Palmer Construction Company while it was creating the six and a half mile tunnel for the Eklutna Power Plant.
 Hinchey had founded the Alaska Aggregate Corporation, also known as Alagco, in 1948.

 Hinchey started a number of businesses in Alaska, including Northern Transfer, the Black and White Restaurant, Idealaska Cement, and Pacific Western Lines, and "salmon airlift service" for commercial fishermen in the 1970s.
 He also mined gold in Hope, invented machines, and transported oil from Valdez to Fairbanks for the military during World War II.
 He was an avid bush pilot.